cocos/cocos-engine/EngineErrorMap.md

 ### 9001

-Stencil manager is already empty, cannot pop any mask
+Stencil manager is already empty, cannot pop any mask.

 ### 9100

-Warning: Render failed, there is no raw texture file in '%s', please set in '%s' inspector panel.
+The rendering failed.
+The raw texture file is missing from %s.

 ### 9101

-Warning: Render failed, there is no information in '%s', please set in '%s' inspector panel.
+The rendering failed.
+Missing fnt information in %s.